juliangut/tify/README.md

 ### Service

-For simplicity instead of handing notifications to adapters one by one 'Tify Service' can be used to send Notifications to its corresponding receivers using correct provided Adapters, automatically merging notification Results into a single returned array.
+For simplicity instead of handing notifications to adapters one by one 'Tify Service' can be used to send Notifications to its corresponding receivers using correct Adapter, automatically merging notification Results into a single returned array.

 ## Usage